moosetek/Website/README.md

 # Website
-The `master` branch contains all of the source code for the MooseTek website.
+This branch contains all of the source code for the MooseTek website.
+DO NOT commit directly to the `master` branch.
-If you are looking for just the stylesheets, go to the `CSS` branch.
-If you are looking for just the pages, go to the `HTML` branch.